Little patch of yellow wall or a single asparagus? : Harold Pinter’s The Proust Screenplay

 I doubt I would have come up with that yellow screen.
 Possibly a scene with Bergotte uttering the words as he sank down on the settee, but not a screen full of yellow!

-When you learn {1}, what Proust thought of the painting and see the words Bergotte is made to utter it is not hard to see why Pinter found it irristible.
+When you learn {1}, what Proust thought of the painting and see the words Bergotte is made to utter it is not hard to see why Pinter found it irresistible.

-And it was important to find such a key because A la Researche is much concerned with art and the Arts as well as being the journey a writer travels in time an memory to get to the point where he at last decided to begin writing.
-It is a literary conceit for such a man as Bergotte to think of an artifact, a human creation – something at one remove from life yet as real to him – rather than a person or event or even some equivalent of Denis Potter’s “blossomiest blossoms“.
+And it was important to find such a key because A la Researche is much concerned with art and the Arts as well as being the journey a writer travels in time and memory to get to the point where he at last decides to begin writing.
+It’s a literary conceit for such a man as Bergotte to think of an artifact, a human creation – something at one remove from life yet as real to him – rather than a person or event or even some equivalent of Denis Potter’s “blossomiest blossoms“.
 But it works for me.
-Or, maybe if we look up famous last words, thinking of a painting might not be uncommon. perhaps we shouls all have one ready in case we get mowed down by that big red bus: “The Girl in the P….”
+Or, maybe if we look up famous last words, thinking of a painting might not be uncommon.
+Perhaps we should all have one ready in case we get mown down by that big red bus: “The Girl in the P….”

 There is some dialogue or voiced thought about art.
-A Boticelli is mentioned to compare a woman to.
+A Botticelli is mentioned to compare a woman to.
 There is brief dialogue such as

 CHARLES HAVE YOU MET THIS YOUNG MAN?

 I HAD NOT SEEN SWANN FOR A LONG TIME.
-AND ASKED MYSELF WHETHER IN THE OLD DAYS HE USED TO CLIP HIS MOUSTACHE.
+AND ASKED MYSELF WHETHER IN THE OLD DAYS HE USED TO CLIP HIS MUSTACHE.
 FOR I FOUND IN HIM SOMETHING ALTERED.
-IT WAS INDEED THAT HE HAD GREATLY ALTERED BECUASE HE WAS VERY ILL.
+IT WAS INDEED THAT HE HAD GREATLY ALTERED BECAUSE HE WAS VERY ILL.

 HOW DO YOU DO.